 In one episode of Samurai Jack, Jack trains wearing heavy boulders; when they are finally removed, he is able to "jump good."
 So good, in fact, that it's mistaken for flight.
 The guy who trained him is essentially a normal human being who after running away to live with primates, has trained long enough to leap to the moon and back.

 As another example, in episode 5, "Jack in Space", when Jack is about to be launched from the pod to send him at superluminal speeds to go back in time, he sees the Aku-drones forming into a giant gun, disconnects from the pod and ends up fighting the thing in space.
 He reflects their energy blast with the sword, getting a good backwash of electricity himself.
 The explosion sends Jack plunging through the atmosphere to hit the ground like a meteorite.
 So how long does Jack spend recovering from that damage?
-About half a second, with Powered Armor but still.
+About half a second.
+He's wearing Powered Armor, but still.

 He is also capable of hiding, literally, in broad daylight, this exclusively due to Rule of Cool.

 Hong Kong Phooey subverts this one, with the main character's constant referral to his 'Hong Kong Book of Kong Foo', yet he is incompetent at it.

 Valerie of Danny Phantom turned from spoiled rich girl into Action Girl.
 Despite being only fourteen, she has stated to be a ninth degree martial artist.
 Her older alternate future self even survived a fall with minor injuries from hundreds of feet high!

 Ty Lee's teammate Mai is a slightly milder case; similar to Marvel Comics villain Bullseye (mentioned above), her skill with throwing blades is basically superhuman.